EU court rejects BT appeal on pension protection levy

 The telecoms group has been paying into a holding account a levy to the Pension Protection Fund (PPF) for the liabilities covered by the government since the court proceedings started in 2010.

-This sum, less than 20 million pounds (32.1 million), will now be paid to the PPF, according to a source close to the company.
+This sum, less than 20 million pounds, will now be paid to the PPF, according to a source close to the company.

 (Reporting by Robin Emmott and Paul Sandle; editing by Alastair Macdonald and David Evans)